dfm/kplr/docs/index.rst

     * `Datasets`_
 * `Data Access`_

-For a detailed description of the
+For a detailed description of the Python bindings see the Python API
+documentation:

 .. toctree::
    :maxdepth: 2